pivotal/docs-tap/vscode-extension/install.md

 1. Use `git clone` to clone the [tanzu-java-web-app](https://github.com/sample-accelerators/tanzu-java-web-app) repository from GitHub.

-2. Go to the `Tiltfile` and replace all instances of `your-registry.io/project` with your registry server and repository.
+2. Go to the `Tiltfile` and replace `your-registry.io/project` with your registry server and repository.

 ---